Committee Research Protocol Approval

-It is an Institutional requirement that every investigator demonstrate an updated approval by the Institutional Animal Care and Use Committee (IACUC) as well as the Institutional Biosafety Committee (IBC) for both DNA and ES cell injection projects prior to using the Transgenic & Chimeric Animal Facility.
+It is an Institutional requirement that every investigator obtain and document updated approval of their animal research plan by the Institutional Animal Care and Use Committee (IACUC) as well as the Institutional Biosafety Committee (IBC) for DNA, ES cell and RNA injection projects prior to using the Transgenic & Chimeric Mouse Facility.

 All information provided by the investigator concerning the research project are treated with the utmost confidentiality.
 No subject related material will be released to or shared with anyone without a written consent of the principal investigator.

-For those investigators preparing to submit grant proposals to funding agencies, we will be happy to provide you with a letter stating our readiness to make transgenic and/or chimeric mice for your project.
+For those investigators preparing to submit grant proposals to funding agencies, the Core can provide a letter stating our readiness to make transgenic, chimeric and/or genome-edited mice for your project.

-We request that any scientific publications involving these transgenic animals acknowledge the services of the University of Pennsylvania Transgenic & Chimeric Mouse Facility as well as the Institute for Diabetes, Obesity, and Cardiovascular Metabolism (Grant # DK019525-33), the Center for Molecular Studies in Digestive and Liver Diseases (Grant # DK050306-13), and the Abramson Cancer Center (Grant # CA016520-34S1) in the Materials and Methods section.
+We request that any scientific publications involving these transgenic animals acknowledge the services of the University of Pennsylvania Transgenic & Chimeric Mouse Facility as well as the Institute for Diabetes, Obesity, and Metabolism, the Center for Molecular Studies in Digestive and Liver Diseases, and the Abramson Cancer Center in the Materials and Methods section.

 In addition, all of the transgenic mice generated may be deposited in the Mutant Mouse Regional Resource Centers (MMRRC) http://www.mmrrc.org system.
 MMRRC cryopreserves embryos and distributes the frozen embryos to biomedical researchers.
 The MMRRC is a collaborative effort, funded by grants from the National Center for Research Resources (NCRR), NIH.